“Honestly, we don’t care what league they come from — college, juniors, Europe. If they can play, they can play for us. Every player is unique.”

 Mark Streit certainly gave the Islanders his all during his tenure with the team, but the free agent’s desire for one last NHL contract proved to be too steep of a price to pay for an aging defenseman.
 Considering the fact that Snow initially signed Streit to a very friendly five-year contract ($20.5 Million) in 2008-2009, it would be unfair to expect the GM to break bank and match a contract offer such as the one given out by the Flyers (Four Years at $21 Million) – especially since he had already signed Lubomir Visnovsky to a two-year deal worth $9.5 Million.

 Not only has Snow shown a willingness to keep his young players around, he has given them a fair reward when it is properly due.
-The New York Islanders have begun to shown many signs of improvement as a collective unit, and it wouldn’t be a surprise to see the same core members of this team rewarded in the near future if they keep on consistently improving.
+The New York Islanders have begun to show many signs of improvement as a collective unit, and it wouldn’t be a surprise to see the same core members of this team rewarded in the near future if they keep on consistently improving.

 Garth Snow – The Right Guy For The Job

-Many hockey fans and analysts might still have their respective opinion of Garth Snow, but I believe that the GM has done the most that he can do with the Islanders, and then some.
+Many hockey fans and analysts might still have their respective opinions of Garth Snow, but I believe that the GM has done the most that he can do with the Islanders, and then some.
 After taking over a team with little to no assets in the pipeline, Snow has slowly built up a team that is showing signs of maturation and growth.
 Nobody said that the rebuild would be easy for the franchise or its fans, but then again when are rebuilds ever easy for a team and its fan-base?